misselvexu/mixmicro-apollo/docs/en/design/apollo-design.md

 The following is the base model of Apollo.

-1. users modify and publish the configuration in the configuration center
+1. Users modify and publish the configuration in the configuration center
 2. The configuration center notifies Apollo clients of configuration updates
 3. Apollo client pulls the latest configuration from the configuration center, updates the local configuration and notifies the application